 - Use Your Post Title on the Image (see video below for how-to).

 - Put the description you’d like Pinned with your image in the Description section of the image uploader when you add the image to your post.
 This will auto-fill the description for the person pinning your image.

 How to Use PicMonkey.com to Add Text to an Image for Your Blog Post

-PicMonkey is a free online image editing software.
+PicMonkey is a free online image editing software with an option to upgrade to their Royale (premium) version which is totally worth it.
 It can do so much and you’ll soon be addicted to playing with your photos.
 But, for this tutorial, I just want to show you how to add some simple text to an image, and use a transparent overlay to make the text pop!